jhpyle/docassemble/demo.md

 ...
 {% endhighlight %}

-# The basic-questions.yml file
+# The basic-questions.yml file, incorporated by reference into the demo

-Many of the questions asked in the demonstration interview do not need to be defined in the [YAML] source file because they are already defined in the `basic-questions.yaml` file.
-Here is an annotated guide to how this file works.
+Many of the questions asked in the demonstration interview do not need to be defined in the [YAML] source file because they are already defined in the `basic-questions.yml` file.
+Here is an annotated guide to this file.

 {% highlight yaml %}
 ---